Originally posted to The Art Life in May 2011.

 10. Conservation, Preservation, Restoration or Decay?

 The argument for restoration versus conservation of art is one that has raged for centuries.
 In the meantime, innumerable priceless works have been ruined by the ravaging chemical peels to remove stained glazes and faded colours, while restorers took it upon themselves to ‘touch up’ and repaint sections of entire works, destroying the integrity of the original.
 From the Sistine Chapel in Rome to the Metropolitan Museum in New York to the National Gallery in London, famous art works have been given innumerable facelifts in recent decades that many critics consider a form of vandalism.
 Suzanne Sulzberger, art professor at the University of Brussels once commented: "I can only compare restoration to plastic surgery for women.
 Wrinkles and other signs of age may disappear, but the overall impression is one of artificiality, of untruthfulness."
 Others defend the techniques of conservation, like the former chief restorer at the Tate Gallery said: "So many people are involved and so many tests are done that it is practically impossible to damage something.
 A mass of chemical equipment is used, every picture is scrupulously documented, and proof positive is needed for what is done.”
-Personally, I fall on the preservation side of the argument, not being a fan of restoration or conservation much, I believe art should be protected but not remade to its original form.
+Personally, I fall on the preservation side of the argument, not being a fan of restoration much, I believe art should be protected but not remade to its original form.
 Like all things in our imperfect world, I believe that aging and decay are in themselves beautiful expressions of life.
 When I see the work of a master artist from centuries ago, I want to see the peeling canvas, the cracked glazes, the faded tones; these things remind me that I am looking at the hand made work of another person from another time.
 If some nutter with a hammer smashed off the nose of a sculpture I would prefer to see that than one glued back on, for it would make it all the more poignant, and reveal the truly fleeting and ephemeral nature of the things we create.
 Art should not exist in a vacuum, nor should it be sealed off from time.
 In this sense, perhaps the art of life is more important than the life of art.